 - Turn off the skillet heat.
 Add the reserved tofu and sauce.
 Mix well.

-- Serve topped with cilantro.
+- Serve topped with cilantro and more sriracha, if desired.
 It can be served on its own or over rice or quinoa.

 Equipment